cisagov/Malcolm/README.md

 ## <a name="LiveAnalysis"></a>Live analysis

-### <a name="LocalPCAP"></a>Capturing traffic on local network interfaces

-Malcolm's `pcap-capture` container can capture traffic on one or more local network interfaces and periodically rotate these files for processing.
-The `pcap-capture` Docker container is started with additional privileges (`IPC_LOCK`, `NET_ADMIN`, `NET_RAW`, and `SYS_ADMIN`) in order for it to be able to open network interfaces in promiscuous mode for capture.

-The environment variables prefixed with `PCAP_` in the [`docker-compose.yml`](#DockerComposeYml) file determine local packet capture behavior.
-Local capture can also be configured by running [`./scripts/install.py --configure`](#ConfigAndTuning) and answering "yes" to "`Should Malcolm capture network traffic to PCAP files?`."

-Note that currently Microsoft Windows and Apple macOS platforms run Docker inside of a virtualized environment.
-This would require additional configuration of virtual interfaces and port forwarding in Docker, the process for which is outside of the scope of this document.

 ### <a name="Hedgehog"></a>Using a network sensor appliance

-A remote network sensor appliance can be used to monitor network traffic, capture PCAP files, and forward Zeek logs, Arkime sessions, or other information to Malcolm.
-[Hedgehog Linux](https://github.com/idaholab/Malcolm/tree/main/sensor-iso/) is a Debian-based operating system built to
+A dedicated network sensor appliance is the recommended method for capturing and analyzing live network traffic when performance and throughput is of utmost importance.
+[Hedgehog Linux](https://github.com/idaholab/Malcolm/tree/main/sensor-iso/) is a custom Debian-based operating system built to:

 * monitor network interfaces
 * capture packets to PCAP files
 * detect file transfers in network traffic and extract and scan those files for threats
-* generate and forward Zeek logs, Arkime sessions, and other information to [Malcolm](https://github.com/idaholab/Malcolm)
+* generate and forward Zeek and Suricata logs, Arkime sessions, and other information to [Malcolm](https://github.com/idaholab/Malcolm)

 Please see the [Hedgehog Linux README](https://github.com/idaholab/Malcolm/blob/main/sensor-iso/README.md) for more information.

+### <a name="LocalPCAP"></a>Monitoring local network interfaces

+Malcolm's `pcap-capture`, `suricata-live` and `zeek-live` containers can monitor one or more local network interfaces, specified by the `PCAP_IFACE` environment variable in [`docker-compose.yml`](#DockerComposeYml).
+These containers are started with additional privileges (`IPC_LOCK`, `NET_ADMIN`, `NET_RAW`, and `SYS_ADMIN`) to allow opening network interfaces in promiscuous mode for capture.

+The instances of Zeek and Suricata (in the `suricata-live` and `zeek-live` containers when the `SURICATA_LIVE_CAPTURE` and `ZEEK_LIVE_CAPTURE` environment variables in [`docker-compose.yml`](#DockerComposeYml) are set to `true`, respectively) analyze traffic on-the-fly and generate log files containing network session metadata.
+These log files are in turn scanned by Filebeat and forwarded to Logstash for enrichment and indexing into the OpenSearch document store.

+In contrast, the `pcap-capture` container buffers traffic to PCAP files and periodically rotates these files for processing (by Arkime's `capture` utlity in the `arkime` container) according to the thresholds defined by the `PCAP_ROTATE_MEGABYTES` and `PCAP_ROTATE_MINUTES` environment variables in [`docker-compose.yml`](#DockerComposeYml).
+If for some reason you also want Zeek and Suricata to process these intermediate PCAP files rather than monitoring the network interfaces directly, you can set `SURICATA_ROTATED_PCAP`/`ZEEK_ROTATED_PCAP` to `true` and `SURICATA_LIVE_CAPTURE`/`ZEEK_LIVE_CAPTURE` to false.

+These various options for monitoring traffic on local network interfaces can also be configured by running [`./scripts/install.py --configure`](#ConfigAndTuning).

+Note that currently Microsoft Windows and Apple macOS platforms run Docker inside of a virtualized environment.
+Live traffic capture and analysis on those platforms would require additional configuration of virtual interfaces and port forwarding in Docker which is outside of the scope of this document.

 ### <a name="ExternalForward"></a>Manually forwarding logs from an external source